 \section{Conclusion}

 In this paper, we presented a novel approach that harnesses a bi-level attention framework to decouple the text classification process as topic capturing, topic importance recognition and decision-making process to benefit explainability.
 We conducted the experiments on two large-scale text corpora.
-Compared with a number of state-of-the-art alternatives on a text classification task, our model can not only achieve a competitive performance, but demonstrate a strong ability to capture intuitive meanings in the form of topical features as well, thus improving its explainability and transparency.
-In addition, by initializing it with contextual embeddings, our model outperforms all baseline models.
+Compared with a number of state-of-the-art alternatives on a text classification task, our model can not only achieve a competitive performance, but also demonstrates a strong ability to capture intuitive meanings in the form of topical features, thus improving its explainability and transparency.
+In addition, by initializing it with contextual embeddings, our model outperforms all the baseline models.